Old Khottabych

-Starik Khottabych (Старик Хоттабыч, Old Man Khottabych or Old Khottabych) is a Sovcolor Soviet fantasy film produced in the USSR by Goskino at Kinostudyia Lenfilm (Lenfilm Studio) in 1956, based on a children's book of the same name by Lazar Lagin who also wrote the film's script, and directed by Gennadi Kazansky.
+Starik Khottabych (Старик Хоттабыч, Old Man Khottabych or Old Khottabych) is a Sovcolor Soviet fantasy film produced in the Soviet Union by Goskino at Kinostudiya Lenfilm (Lenfilm Studio) in 1956, based on a children's fairytale novel with the same title by Lazar Lagin who also wrote the film's script, and directed by Gennadi Kazansky.
 In the United States, the film was released theatrically by Sovexportfilm, with English subtitles, under the title The Flying Carpet through Artkino Pictures in 1960.

 Plot summary

-Volka, a 12-year-old Soviet Young Pioneer, discovers an ancient vessel at the bottom of a river.
+Volka, (Note: Volka (Willie) is a diminutive form of the name Volya which also was a diminutive name of Vladimir: "Yesterday, a pioneer named Vladimir Kostylkov came to his district militia station and handed the officer on duty a treasure consisting of antique gold objects which he found on the bottom of the river, in a very deep place.") a 12-year-old Soviet Young Pioneer, discovers an ancient vessel at the bottom of a river.
 When he opens it, a genie emerges.
-He calls himself Hassan Abdul-rahman ibn Khottab, but Volka renames him Khottabych.
+He calls himself Hassan Abdurrahman ibn Khottab, but Volka renames him Khottabych.
 The name Khottabych is derived from the Arabic name Khattab with the Russian patronymic suffix -ych, yielding a Russian equivalent of ibn-Khottab (son of Khottab).
 Khottabych later claims to be 3,732 years and 5 months old.
 The grateful Khottabych is ready to fulfill any of Volka's wishes, but it becomes clear that Volka should use the powers of the genie carefully, for they can have some unforeseen undesirable results.